 The Logitech G Pro X SUPERLIGHT and the Glorious Model O Wireless are both excellent wireless gaming mice.
 While the Glorious is a very lightweight mouse, the Logitech is even lighter.
 The Logitech also has a wider CPI range and is fully compatible with both Windows and macOS.
 On the other hand, the Glorious has RGB lighting and charges via USB-C instead of the older Micro-USB standard, like the Logitech does.
 Overall, they're both excellent mice, though if you prioritize a lightweight design over anything else, the Logitech may be the better choice.

 The Razer Viper Ultimate is slightly better than the Glorious Model O Wireless for all uses.
 The Razer feels more comfortable, has many more programmable inputs, and has lower click latency.
 However, the Glorious is marginally lighter and feels better-built.
-While those with smaller hands will likely find the Razer more comfortable with most grip types, the Glorious is better-suited for those with larger hands.
+While those with smaller hands will likely find the Razer more comfortable with most grip types, the Glorious is better suited for larger hands.

 The SteelSeries Aerox 3 Wireless and the Glorious Model O Wireless are very much alike as they both have a lightweight honeycomb body, an ambidextrous shape, and a six-button layout.
 The Glorious is marginally better due to its superior build quality and higher-quality PTFE feet.
 However, the SteelSeries has Bluetooth capability, multi-device pairing, and its Engine 3 software is compatible with macOS, which isn't the case with the Glorious Core software.